-The Company considers all highly liquid investments with a maturity of three months or less when purchased to be cash equivalents and all investments with maturities of greater than three months from date of purchase are classified as marketable securities available-for-sale.
+The Company considers all highly liquid investments with a maturity of three months or less when purchased to be cash equivalents.
 The Company maintains its U.S. operating cash balances in financial institutions which are insured by the Federal Deposit Insurance Corporation (FDIC) up to \$250,000 each.
 At times, such balances may be in excess of the FDIC insurance limit.